ishaqBBC/blog/blog/content/blog/2023-11-01-aws-77-VPC-intro.md

 # Introduction to VPC: Virtual Private Cloud

-Welcome to this section on **Virtual Private Cloud (VPC)**—a foundational concept in AWS networking that you’ll need to grasp to confidently tackle AWS certifications and build secure, scalable architectures in the cloud.
+Welcome to this section on **Virtual Private Cloud (VPC)**  a foundational concept in AWS networking that you’ll need to grasp to confidently tackle AWS certifications and build secure, scalable architectures in the cloud.
 Here, we’ll cover VPC basics at a high level, tailored for the **AWS Certified Developer – Associate** exam.

 ## Why VPC Matters for Your AWS Certification